 Call your local tree trimmer for free mulch in exchange for a place to dump their load.

-Is it Cheaper to Make Mulch or Buy it?
+Calculating Mulch – Is it Cheaper to Make it or Buy it?

 Most riding mowers and push mowers have mulcher attachments these days.
 There’s even a leaf blower/vacuum/mulcher all in one by Black & Decker.